Serving

 Most

-A very popular dish in the Philippines, sometimes made with chayote instead of green papaya, but many consider chili leaves essential.
+A very popular dish in the Philippines, sometimes made with chayote instead of green papaya.
+Leaves are essential, but if you don't have chili leaves, there are alternatives.

 1-3/4